trytouca/trytouca/docs/docs/cli/Readme.md

 </details>

-Many Touca subcommands take one or more configuration options.
+Many Touca commands take one or more configuration options.
 Passing these options every time you use `touca` would not be great.
 Specifically, configuration options like API Key and API URl barely change from one run to the next.
 For better user experience, you can use `touca config` to set these